SteveTsui/IDa-Det/README.md

 - sh script.sh

 ### Update
 We simplify and optimize the code.
-Now IDa-Det is successtully plugged in the original DeFeat project.
+Now IDa-Det is successfully plugged in the original DeFeat project.
 The training cost is reduced by about **30%** compared with the old version.

 ### VOC Results